Click on a trustee's profile to learn more.

 Previous roles include working in ActionAid UK’s fundraising directorate as Head of Research and Project Information, and prior to that spending three years at Save the Children in the Philanthropy and Partnerships - Strategic Funding Team.
 Nicola was based in Kenya with Save the Children’s global emergency team responding to the East Africa food crisis in 2009.

 Nicola joined the Teach A Man To Fish Board in 2013 and is a member of the Fundraising Committee.

-After studying law at Cardiff University, Gemma went on to do a Post Graduate in Broadcast Journalism.
+Gemma Walker studied law at Cardiff University, followed by a Post Graduate in Broadcast Journalism.
 She started out working in local radio stations far and wide, ranging from roving reporter to News Editor.

 After six years in journalism and a move to Central London, Gemma went on to a role in Campaign Communications at the International Transport Workers’ Federation.
 She stayed in the international trade union movement for seven years, taking on the head of the department position before leaving to set up her own company CORA campaign communications.